 Pair also served as a project manager and audio specialist in GVU’s Virtual Environments Group where his responsibilities included the management and deployment of a number of virtual reality systems for entertainment, cultural, and medical applications.
 Pair contributed to the launch of the start-up, Virtually Better, a company that markets virtual reality systems to psychotherapists for treating patients who suffer from phobias such as fear of heights, flying, and other conditions.
 In 1998-99 he worked with Hitachi Ltd., IMAX, and Douglas Trumbull’s Entertainment Design Workshop, a digital film and entertainment start-up, to develop a real time immersive audio system for an interactive ride simulator marketed to theme parks, arcades, and other venues.

-Mr. Pair is an author on dozens of technical publications and a U.S. patent for a method linking the internet and mobile devices.
+Mr. Pair is an author on dozens of technical publications and a U.S. patent for a method linking the internet and wearable devices.
 His work has been featured in all major international press outlets including Wired, the New Yorker, the Los Angeles Times, the New York Times, CNN, MSNBC, and the BBC.
 He is a member of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE), and he regularly serves as a committee member and reviewer for ACM and IEEE conferences.
 In 2009, he chaired the media program for the IEEE/ACM International Symposium on Mixed and Augmented Reality (ISMAR).
 In 2010, he served as a visiting professor at the University of Bedfordshire’s Research Institute for Media, Art and Design (RIMAD).